whitneyburton/portfolios/students/1610-back/david-knott/template.markdown

 ### Professional Development Workshops
 #### (Session Name)
+Resumes and linkedin
 * [Workshop URL]()
 * [Link to Completed Deliverables]()
+Resume
+  Linkedin

 (takeaways from session)

 ## E: Feedback and Community Participation
+  I participtated in the community by going to lightning talks by alumni on october 14th
 ### Giving Feedback

 (feedback from me)

 ### Being a Community Member
+Drew
 (feedback to me)

 ### Playing a Part
+I supported the larg
 (ways you supported the larger Turing community)

 ------------------